admk/torchmb/README.md

 ### Extending the Model Batcher

-If your custom module / functional is parameter-free and performs isolated computation for each image, you don't need to do anything, because we merge the `model_batch_size` dimension into `image_batch_size` for computation on default.
+If your custom module/functional is parameter-free and performs isolated computation for each image, you don't need to do anything, because we merge the `model_batch_size` dimension into `image_batch_size` of the module input by default.
-To support custom computation, implement your `MyBatchModule` class by inheriting from `AbstractBatchModule` and register it with:
+To support custom computation, implement your `MyBatchModule` class by inheriting from `AbstractBatchModule` and register it with `register_module`:
 ```python
 from torch import Tensor
 from torchmb import AbstractBatchModule, register_module